SethUllman/JavaCourses/README.md

 # JavaCourses
-A place for me to store my projects from my Montana State University Java Courses
+A place for me to store projects from my Montana State University Java Courses